sylefeb/Silice/learn-silice/blinky/README.md

 ### *Conclusion*
 ---

-Through these variations on blinky we have seen quite a few features of Silice already -- but not all ;) Time to experiment for yourself!
+Through these variations on blinky we have seen quite a few features of Silice already -- but not all (most notably missing: *tables, brams, subroutines, circuits, groups and interfaces*).
+Time to experiment for yourself!
 Make something fun, explore the [many example projects](../../projects/README.md), and let me know what you come up with! (reach me on twitter, [@sylefeb](https://twitter.com/sylefeb)).